mikepthomas/mikepthomas.github.io/src/data/markdown/printer-printed-upgrades.md

 [Frame Brace from Thingyverse](https://www.thingiverse.com/thing:1430727) by user [Simhopp](https://www.thingiverse.com/Simhopp)

-I only printed the Front frame brace from this, because I wanted the [rear frame brace with integrated motor mount](#frame-brace-with-y-axis-motor-mount-for-anet-a8).
+I only printed the front frame brace from this, because I wanted the [rear frame brace with integrated motor mount](#frame-brace-with-y-axis-motor-mount-for-anet-a8).
 Stiffens up the front of the frame allowing the belt to be tightened without bending the acrylic frame.

 ### Frame brace with Y axis motor mount for Anet A8